 While the potential for human rights violations did not deter many Chileans from supporting mano dura policies, some focus group participants approached more drastic initiatives with caution.
 Although some voices advocated dissolving the Congress or partially limiting its authority in contexts of crises in favor of a greater presidential role to combat crime, resistance to rolling back democratic advances was evident in many discussions.
-Concerns and suspicions about the prospect of a new authoritarian government suggesting that the legacy of the military dictatorship remains fresh in the minds of many Chileans articipant 4 from focus group 1:
+This tension between punitive urgency and democratic caution was not a mere individual opinion.
+Concerns and suspicions about the prospect of a new authoritarian government played an important role in many group dynamics, suggesting that the legacy of the military dictatorship remains fresh in the minds of many Chileans and can serve as a counterweight to punitivism even among those who supported mano dura measures to tackle crime.
+This tension was captured by participant 4 from focus group 1:

 In Chile, I think that even though there’s a lot of corruption and crime, and drug trafficking has infiltrated all the institutions, I believe we still have a bit of democracy left—it’s not something to just throw away so lightly.